Tintin in Tibet: Hergé's psychological problems

 Hergé reached a particularly traumatic period in his life and suffered a mental breakdown.
 In 1956, he realised that he had fallen out of love with his wife Germaine, whom he had married in 1932, and by 1958, he and Fanny Vlaminck, a colourist at Studios Hergé twenty-eight years his junior, had developed a deep mutual attraction.
 They began courting; Hergé's new companion lifted his morale and shared many of his interests.
-Germaine soon began interfering with the courtship, causing Hergé to admit his desire had been to maintain a relationship with both women.
+Germaine soon began interfering with the affair, causing Hergé to admit his desire had been to maintain a relationship with both women.
 When he failed to please either, he began to contemplate divorcing Germaine to marry Fanny.
 His Catholic upbringing and Boy Scout ethic, however, caused him to feel tremendous guilt.
 As he later related to interviewer Numa Sadoul: "It meant turning upside down all my values—what a shock!
 This was a serious moral crisis: I was married, and I loved someone else; life seemed impossible with my wife, but on the other hand I had this scout-like idea of giving my word for ever.
 It was a real catastrophe.
 I was completely torn up".
 During this period, Hergé had recurrent nightmares where he faced images of what he described as "the beauty and cruelty of white"—visions of white and snow that he could not explain.
 As he later told Sadoul: "At the time, I was going through a time of real crisis and my dreams were nearly always white dreams.
 And they were extremely distressing.
 I took note of them and remember one where I was in a kind of tower made up of a series of ramps.
 Dead leaves were falling and covering everything.
 At a particular moment, in an immaculately white alcove, a white skeleton appeared that tried to catch me.
 And then instantly everything around me became white".